Want to know more about Digital Payments?

 This can delay your receipt of a payment by a few days.
 If a customer initiates an ACH payment on a Friday, for instance, those funds won’t reach your account until the following Wednesday at the earliest.

-If a payee’s account has insufficient funds to cover the payment, it won’t go through.
+If a payee’s account has insufficient funds to cover the ACH payment, it won’t go through.
 But because it takes about 48 hours for the bank to confirm whether an account has sufficient funds, the payment can appear to go through initially but then get rejected (known as a “return”).

 If an ACH payment gets rejected (for non-sufficient funds or another reason such as an error in the bank details provided), then your business could receive a penalty fee.
 For ACH debits, Originators must keep returns under a certain threshold (overall returns must stay below 15%) or risk being fined.